phpList/core/.github/CONTRIBUTING.md

     mysql -u phplist_test --password=batterystaple phplist_test < Database/Schema.sql

-When running the integration tests, you will need to specify the database name and access credentials on the command line (in the same line):
+For running the integration tests, please first enter the database name and access credentials in `Configuration/parameters.yml`.

+After that has been done, you can run the integration tests:

-    PHPLIST_DATABASE_NAME=phplist_test PHPLIST_DATABASE_USER=phplist PHPLIST_DATABASE_PASSWORD=batterystaple vendor/bin/phpunit -c Configuration/PHPUnit/phpunit.xml Tests/Integration/
+    vendor/bin/phpunit -c Configuration/PHPUnit/phpunit.xml Tests/Integration/

 ## Coding Style